 - Current immunization records, including diphtheria, pertussis, tetanus, Hepatitis A & B vaccine, documentation of Varicella (chicken pox) vaccination or titer, MMR, and polio must be provided prior to the start of classes.
 Proof of absence of active TB must be documented prior to starting clinicals (negative PPD, negative QuantiFERON TB gold, or negative chest X-ray). - Students must provide evidence of the year's current Influenza A (Flu) vaccine.
-Additionally, most healthcare facilities are now requiring immunization for COVID-19.
-COVID Vaccine is strongly encouraged.
+COVID Vaccine and annual boosters are strongly encouraged.
 Waivers are at the discretion of the clinical facility. - Students must complete all clinical requirements and hours to progress forward to the next semester and to graduate.
-If a student is unable to complete clinicals, the nursing program is unable to progress the student forward. - The costs associated with immunizations, titers or other is the responsibility of the student.
+If a student is unable to complete clinicals due to being out of compliance with clinical facility requirements, the student will not be able to progress in the program.

+• The costs associated with immunizations, titers or other is the responsibility of the student.